-In a predictable move, the RBA have decided this afternoon to hold the cash rate.
+In a predictable move, the RBA has decided this afternoon to hold the cash rate.

 The central bank’s decision means the official cash rate will stay at 2.5% - the lowest it’s been since 1959.